danhtaihoang/expectation-reflection/README.md

 Xy = np.loadtxt('dataset.txt')
 ```

-* Select features and target from the dataset.
-If target is the last column then
+* Select the features and target from the dataset.
+If the target is the last column then
 ```python
 X, y = Xy[:,:-1], Xy[:,-1]

 ```

-* Import `train_test_split` from `sklearn` to split data into train and test sets:
+* Import `train_test_split` from `sklearn` to split data into training and test sets:
 ```python
 from sklearn.model_selection import train_test_split